areebakausar/SforStore/README.md

 2- run "npm install" in the root directory
-2a- Delete package-lock.json and run "npm audit fix" if yu can't execute node.exe 3- cd to client directory and run "npm install" again 4- "cd ../" back to root and "npm run dev"
+2a- Delete package-lock.json and run "npm audit fix" if yu can't execute node.exe 3- cd to client directory and run "npm install" again 4- "cd ../" back to root and "npm run combine"
 5-

 A live demo of site is also available at "lorem.heroku.com"